-401-3 Computer Architecture
+401-3 Computer Architecture.

 Review of logical circuit design.
 Hardware description languages.
 Algorithms for high-speed addition, multiplication and division.
 Pipelined arithmetic.
 Implementation and control issues using PLA's and microprogramming control.
 Cache and main memory design.
 Input/Output.
 Introduction to interconnection networks and multiprocessor organization.
+Prerequisite: 320 with a grade of C or better.

-402-3 Theory and Applications of Computer Aided Design
+402-3 Theory and Applications of Computer Aided Design.

 A study of algorithmic techniques which solve high complexity design rules.
 Graph algorithms and formulations, randomized solutions, techniques from operations research and statistics, computational geometry algorithms and data structures are introduced.
 The techniques are mainly applied on the physical design/automation problem for integrated circuits and systems.
-Prerequisites: CS 315 and CS 330 each with a grade of C or better.
+Prerequisites: 315 and 330 each with a grade of C or better.

-404-3 Autonomous Mobile Robots
+404-3 Autonomous Mobile Robots.

 This course is a comprehensive introduction to modern robotics with an emphasis on autonomous mobile robotics.
 Fundamental of sensors and actuators as well as algorithms for top level control are discussed.
 Multi-robotics and human-robot interaction issues are explored.
 A group project is an integral part of this course.
+Prerequisite: CS 330 with a grade of C or better.

-406-3 Basic Linux System Administration
+406-3 Basic Linux System Administration.

 This course will be an introduction to the administration of Linux systems, with emphasis on security for networked systems.
 Topics to be covered include: installation and configuration of Linux distributions, typical maintenance activities, and security measures for networked systems.
 Students will have access to lab machines for hands on practice.

-Prerequisite: CS 306 with a grade of C or better or graduate standing.
+Prerequisite: 306 with a grade of C or better.